deco-sites/starting/docs/decopilot/assistant/en.md

 actions to sections, Decopilot will ask if it can proceed with the process of creation or not.
 Heres a exemple how it work with sections:

-> Prompt: Create a section sahying Hello World!
+> Prompt: Create a section saying Hello World!

 ![Create Section](https://ozksgdmyrqcxcwhnbepg.supabase.co/storage/v1/object/public/assets/10642/7f67b4af-fac1-41e2-91e5-a6d9e9c1910d)